qqmyers/sead2clowder/doc/src/sphinx/api.rst

 For details about pyClowder2 functions and how they can be used, please see the `library documentation <https://opensource.ncsa.illinois.edu/bitbucket/projects/CATS/repos/pyclowder2/browse/docs>`_.

-pyClowder 2 is updated as relevant API endpoints in Clowder are added or changed, so by using this library your code is better insulated from breaking changes as well.
+pyClowder2 is updated as relevant API endpoints in Clowder are added or changed, so by using this library your code is better insulated from breaking changes as well.